uniba-swt/libbidib/test/physical/Readme.md

-# physical
+# Physical Test Suite

-Tests the main functionalities of the BiDiB library on a real SWTbahn platform, while also testing the mechanical reliability of the platform.
+Tests the main functionalities of the BiDiB library on a real SWTbahn platform, while also testing the platform's mechanical reliability.

 ```
 physical
-  |-- build
-  |   |-- testsuite
-  |   '-- Generated makefile
-  |
   |-- configurations
   |   '-- SWTbahn platform configuration directory (eg. swtbahn-standard)
   |
   |-- main.c
   |-- testsuite.c
-  |-- testsuit.h
-  |-- CmakeLists.txt
+  |-- testsuite.h
   '-- Readme.md
 ```

 ## Test Cases

 1. **Switch all the point servos simultaneously (parallel):**
-   Commands all the point servos to switch at the same position at the same time.
+   Commands all the point servos to switch to the same position at the same time.
    This simulates the worst-case situation that the OneControl BiDiB boards need to deliver maximum power.
-The test case waits between every state change 3 seconds.
+The test case waits 3 seconds between each command.

 2. **Switch all the point servos one after the other (serial):**
-    Commands each point servo to switch to the same position one at a time, with a configurable delay between each command.
-The test case waits between every state and accessory change 3 seconds.
+    Commands each point servo to switch to the same position, one after another a time.
+	The test case waits 3 seconds between each command.

 3. **Track coverage using one train:**
-    > **WARNING**: This test can only be executed on the **SWTbahn Standard**!
+    > **WARNING**: This test case can only be executed on the **SWTbahn Standard**!

-    Drives the `cargo_bayern` train through all the track segments.
-Train must be facing anticlockwise on track segment `T1`.
+    Drives a user-defined train along all the track segments.
+The train must be facing anti-clockwise on track segment `T1`.

-4. **Empty test case
+4. **Empty test case**

-5. **Switch all signals:**
+5. **Switch all signals in parallel:**
-    Cycles through all aspects of all signals at the same time.
-The test case waits between every state change 3 seconds.
+    Commands all signals to cycle through all their aspects at the same time.
+	The test case waits 3 seconds between each command.

-For a given SWTbahn platform, its points and signals are retrieved using the `bidib_get_connected_points()` and `bidib_get_connected_signals()` functions.
+For a given SWTbahn platform, its points and signals are retrieved using the libbidib functions `bidib_get_connected_points()` and `bidib_get_connected_signals()`.
-These functions will also return accessories that do not need to be tested, e.g., lantern power outputs or synchronisation pulse.
-These accessories can ignored in the code with the following guard:
+These functions also return the accessories that do not need to be tested, e.g., lantern power outputs or synchronisation pulse.
+These accessories can ignored with a guard, such as,
 ```
-if(strcmp(points.ids[i], "name of accessory to ignore")) { ... }
+if (!strcmp(signals.ids[i], "platformlights")) { continue; }
 ```
+The function `testsuite_filterOutIds()` uses this approach to filter out a given array of accessory names to ignore.

 The order in which the points and signals are returned is decided by their textual order in the `bidib_track_config.yml` configuration file.
-For each point and signal, the `bidib_switch_point(...)` and `bidib_set_signal(...)` functions are used to set their aspect.
+For each point and signal, the `bidib_switch_point()` and `bidib_set_signal()` functions are used to set their aspect.

-The `Point_result` struct records the feedback state returned by a point, and is updated by the `logTestResult(...)` function.
+The `t_testsuite_point_result` struct records the feedback state returned by a point, and is updated by the `testsuite_logTestResult()` function.
 The following is an example of the feedback that is logged for a point:

 ```
-Point: point10
+point10
-unknown state: 0
+  -> stateReachedVerified: 314
-state reached: 2
+  -> stateReached: 2
+  -> stateNotReachedVerified: 0
-state unreached: 0
+  -> stateNotReached: 0
-state reched verified: 314
-state unreached verified: 0
-state error: 284
+  -> stateError: 284
+  -> unknownState: 0
 ```